 Where interaction effects were significant, regression analyses were conducted to investigate the hypothesis that SE mediates the effect of mental imagery on 3RM performance.
 To facilitate this analysis,) change scores (i.e., pre intervention post intervention) were calculated for SE and 3RM.
 The first step of the analysis was to regress the dependent variable (3RM change) on the independent variable (group) in order to confirm that the independent variable was a significant predictor of the dependent variable.
-Following this the mediator (SE change) was regressed on the independent variable (group) to confirm that the independent variable was a significant predictor of the mediator.
-Finally] the dependent variable (3RM change) was regressed on both the mediator (SE change) and independent Variable (group) in order to confirm that the mediator was a significant predictor of the dependent variable, while controlling for the independent variable.
+Following this the mediator (SE change) was regressed on the independent variable (group) to confirm that the independent variable was a significant predictor.
+Finally] the dependent variable (3RM change) was regressed on both the mediator (SE change) and independent Variable (group) in order to confirm that the independent variable.
+Following this the mediator was a significant predictor of the dependent variable (group) in order to confirm that the independent variable was a significant predictor of the mediator.
+Finally] the dependent variable (3RM change) was regressed on both the mediator (SE change) and independent variable (group) in order to confirm that the independent variable.
 IBM SPSS version 21 was used for data analysis.